 High-demand suburbs for context.
 Same methodology as the yield ranking above.

-These premium suburbs yield less on long-term rental because buyers are pricing in school catchments, hill views, walkability to Piedmont Avenue and Rockridge, and the historic appreciation track record of the inner East Bay premium pockets.
-The short-term rental yield does not change the picture meaningfully for most of these suburbs: the same price denominator that depresses the long-term yield depresses the short-term yield, and the regulatory environment in many Bay Area cities (primary residence requirements and local permit systems are common) narrows the gap further.
+These premium suburbs yield less on long-term lease because buyers are pricing in school catchments, hill views, walkability to Piedmont Avenue and Rockridge, and the historic appreciation track record of the inner East Bay premium pockets.
+The short-term rental yield does not change the picture for most of these suburbs: the same price denominator that depresses the long-term yield depresses the short-term yield, and the regulatory environment in many Bay Area cities (primary residence requirements and local permit systems are common) narrows the gap further.
 The investment case for these suburbs is total return over a decade, not cash flow in year one.

 What the Yield Ranking Doesn't Show